ztstar/MindfulMirror/readme.md

 ## Mindful Mirror
-This is Mindful Mirror's website.
+This is the repository of Mindful Mirror's website.

+You can visit at http://lansheng.njrgrj.com:8080/.